DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/shape-data-expression-bindings/calculate-an-advanced-summary.md

     ![](../../../../../images/eurd-win-label-summary-group-data.png)

 3. Drop a [Label](../../use-report-elements/use-basic-report-controls/label.md) onto the group footer to display the summary result.

-Click the label's smart tag and set its **Summary Running** property to **Group**.
+    Click the label's smart tag and set its **Summary** property to **Group**.

     ![](../../../../../images/eurd-win-label-advanced-summary-running.png)